Shaped by God

 - celebration of people and places, because godly celebration is at the heart of the gospel.

-Shaped by God is resourced by a wide range of people from across the diocese, but with dedicated resource from Barry Hill as Mission Enabler (supported by Carol Gibbons).
-Barry or Carol can be contacted at St Martins House, 7 Peacock Lane, Leicester LE1 5PZ, by phone on 0116 261 5611 or by email here.
-A Co-ordinating team steers the Shaped by God vision and is always welcome to recieve comments, ideas and questions.
+Shaped by God is resourced by a wide range of people from across the diocese, but with dedicated resource from Revd Barry Hill as Diocesan Mission Enabler (supported part-time by Beth Marvin).
+Barry and Beth can be contacted at St Martins House, 7 Peacock Lane, Leicester LE1 5PZ, by phone on 0116 261 5335 or by emailing firstname.lastname@example.org A Co-ordinating team steers the Shaped by God vision and is always welcome to recieve comments, ideas and questions.
 A copy of its terms of reference and membership are at the bottom of this page.

 Please hold this vision in your prayers that together we may see evermore lives and communities transformed by the Good News offered by our Lord Jesus Christ.